 - Expenditure-driven program - A program for which the payments are made based on an expenditure report from the provider reflecting the actual expenditures incurred.
 These contracts are subject to the Illinois Grants Fund Recovery Act (30 ILCS 705).

 - Payments made to the Provider are based upon services and rates as specified in the approved Contract Application Packet .
 Billings, with substantial documentation, are submitted by the Provider upon completion of service.
 The Provider must accurately complete and submit billings in a timely manner.
+Refer to the DRS Program Manuals for timeframes.
 The Provider understands that incorrect billings or portions of billings may not be processed in the current monthly cycle and may be returned to the Provider for correction.